Portuguese India Armadas

 The large carrack, thought to be the Santa Catarina do Monte Sinai, and other Portuguese carracks of various sizes.
 From painting, attributed to either Gregório Lopes or Cornelis Antoniszoon, showing voyage of the marriage party of Portuguese Infanta Beatriz to Savoy, 1521.

-The Portuguese Indian Armadas (Armadas da Índia; meaning "Armadas of India") were the fleets of ships funded by the Crown of Portugal, and dispatched on an annual basis from Portugal to India.
+The Portuguese Indian Armadas (Note: (Armadas da Índia; meaning "Armadas of India")) were the fleets of ships funded by the Crown of Portugal, and dispatched on an annual basis from Portugal to India.
 The principal destination was Goa, and previously Cochin.
-These armadas undertook the Carreira da Índia from Portugal, following the maritime discovery of the Cape route, to the Indian subcontinent by Vasco da Gama in 1497–99.
+These armadas undertook the Carreira da Índia from Portugal, following the maritime discovery of the Cape Route, to the Indian subcontinent by Vasco da Gama in 1497–99.

 The annual Portuguese India armada was the main carrier of the spice trade between Europe and Asia during the 16th Century.
 The Portuguese monopoly on the Cape route was maintained for a century, until it was breached by Dutch and English competition in the early 1600s.
 The Portuguese India armadas declined in importance thereafter.
 During the Dutch occupation of Cochin and the Dutch siege of Goa, the harbour of Bom Bahia, now known as Mumbai (Bombay), off the coast of the northern Konkan region, served as the standard diversion for the armadas.